7 Things Cat's Can't Stand (and How to Fix Them)

 2. Cats Hate Dirty Litter Boxes

-Think about using a grimy public toilet—yeah, your cat feels the same way.
-A dirty litter box is one of the fastest ways to frustrate your feline, and it often leads to “creative” bathroom choices elsewhere in the house.
+Using a filthy public restroom is unpleasant—and your cat feels exactly the same way.
+A dirty litter box is one of the fastest ways to trigger stress, litter box avoidance, or surprise messes elsewhere in your home.

-Fix it: Scoop daily, replace litter regularly, and scrub the box every couple of weeks.
-Hate scooping?
-A self-cleaning litter box might save your sanity.
+Fix it: Scoop daily, refresh litter often, and deep-clean the box every couple of weeks.
+If scooping is the task you dread most, a self-cleaning litter box can dramatically cut down odor and maintenance.

 4. Cats Hate Yucky Medicine